blostein/blostein.github.io/docs/About/index.md

 <div class="image-cropper">
   <img src="../assets/images/blostein_freida.jpg" alt="avatar" class="profile-pic">
 </div>
 </p> I'm a PhD candidate in Epidemiologic Science at the University of Michigan.
-My work broadly uses high-dimensional omics measurements as markers and mediators of enivronment-disease relationships.
+My work broadly uses high-dimensional omics measurements as markers and mediators of environment-disease relationships.
 My doctoral training has included work in epidemiology, statistical genetics, and bioinformatics.

-I also love reading, gardening & dogs.
+I also love reading, gardening, & dogs.